 In the top left pic, I have just applied oil to the label.
 I took the middle picture the next day.
 You can see how the oil has seeped in behind the label over time, where it has broken down the glue.
 At that point, the label came off completely but left behind some glue residue, as seen in the right.

 The back label required a couple of coats.
 After the oil has soaked through the paper (in the pic on the right), peel the label off.

 3. Remove sticky residue

 A razor blade or utility knife works really well to remove sticky residue.
-I use one of my lames (pictured below) that I had made for scoring sourdough bread.
-If you don’t have a knife, you can scrub it off with steel wool, a copper scrubber or baking soda.
+I use one of my old lames (pictured below) that I had made for scoring sourdough bread.
+If you don’t have a knife, you can scrub it off with steel wool or a copper scrubber.
 After I remove as much gunk as possible with a blade, I scrub the rest off with my trusty baking soda.

 4. Smelly lids—a tip worth the price of admission

 You can easily remove the pickle (or other) smell from a glass jar simply by washing it.
 This doesn’t work for lids.

 I have tried a few techniques to remove stubborn smells from jar lids.
 I have soaked them for several hours on low heat in my slow cooker filled with baking soda and water—with so-so results.
 Soaking them in a dish filled with vinegar and baking soda works better.

 But I have found that the best and easiest way to get the smell out of the lids is…